carbonblack/tau-tools/remediation/MS-ADV200006/README.md

 ## Detections

 Reliable signatures specific to this threat are not yet available.
-Some customers have considered queries related to modload:atmfd.dll, however this is loaded by the ntkrnl.exe on boot the exclusions required to prevent false positives may also cause false negatives in this case.
+Some customers have considered queries related to `modload:atmfd.dll`, however this DLL is loaded by the `ntoskrnl.exe` on boot, and the exclusions required to prevent false positives from these queries may also cause false negatives.
 Other VMWare Carbon Black Advanced Threats and other signatures are intended to broadly cover the attack process, in order to stop an attack at multiple points in the attackers kill chain.
 In this case, Carbon Black recommends close monitoring of post-exploitation signatures for any Windows systems before Windows 10.

 ## Mitigations